-- 65. Bull Calf, Junior and Senior - 66.
-Bull, 1 year old and under 2 - 67.
-Bull, 2 years old and over - 68.
-Jr. Heifer Calf born after March 1, 2021 - 69.
-Sr. Heifer Calf born between Sept.
-1, 2020 and Feb.
-28, 2021 - 70.
-Jr. yearling Heifer born between Mar.
-1, 2020 and Aug.
-31, 2020 - 71.
-Sr. yearling Heifer born between Sept.
-1, 2019 and Feb.28, 2020 - 72.
-Junior Get-of-Sire, to consist of 3 animals, all less than 2 years of age, and get of 1 sire, at least 2 must be female and must be owned by exhibitor. - 73.
-2 yr. old cows, born between Sept.
-1, 2018 and Aug.
-31, 2019 - 74.
-3 yr. old cows, born between Sept.
-1, 2017 and Aug.
-31, 2018 - 75.
-4 yr. old cows, born between Sept.
-1, 2016 and Aug.
-31, 2017 - 76.
-Aged cows, born before September 1, 2016 - 77.
-Senior Get-of-Sire, to consist of 3 animals, at least 2 years of age, at least 2 females, 1 animal of which must be owned by exhibitor and get of one sire. - Production of dam, 2 animals of any age, either sex, the product of one cow. - 79.
-Three best females, 3 animals, any age, all must be bred and owned by the exhibitor. - BREED CHAMPION & RESERVE 80-94 -- RIBBON - SUPREME CHAMPION & RESERVE -- RIBBON - PREMIUMS: BLUE \$8.00, RED \$6.00, WHITE \$4.00
+Junior Get-of-Sire, to consist of 3 animals, all less than 2 years of age, and get of 1 sire, at least 2 must be female and must be owned by exhibitor.
+Senior Get-of-Sire, to consist of 3 animals, at least 2 years of age, at least 2 females, 1 animal of which must be owned by exhibitor and get of one sire.
+Production of dam, 2 animals of any age, either sex, the product of one cow.
+Three best females, 3 animals, any age, all must be bred and owned by the exhibitor.

+BREED CHAMPION & RESERVE -- RIBBON SUPREME CHAMPION & RESERVE -- RIBBON PREMIUMS: BLUE - \$8.00, RED - \$6.00, WHITE - \$4.00

-OPEN CLASS DAIRY GOAT DEPARTMENT Health Inspection Wednesday July 28, 7:30am
+OPEN CLASS DAIRY GOAT DEPARTMENT Health Inspection Wednesday July 27, 7:30am

-Judging: Wed., July 28, following Dairy Cattle and 4-H Dairy Goats 1.
-All animals are to be registered and have papers to show wave of the paper o
+Judging: Wed., July 27, following Dairy Cattle and 4-H Dairy Goats 1.

-- superintendent.
-Dairy goats will be judged by ADGA standards.
-All goats must be identified with a registered fattoo or an - All goats must be identified with a registered tattoo or an official USDA Premise ID Tag.
+- All animals are to be registered and have papers to show superintendent.
+Dairy goats will be judged by ADGA standards. - 2 All goats must be identified with a registered tattoo or an official USDA Premise ID Tag.
 Kids under 8 weeks of age, accompanying their dams, are exempt from tagging requirements. - 3.
-Animals will be released after show to go home. - Exhibits may come in the day of the show and may leave upon completion.
-No stalls will be guaranteed. - 5.
-Dairy Goats will be divided by breeds: Alpine, Nubian, - Toggenburg, La Mancha, Oberhasli, Saahen, Sable, Nigerian Dwarf and Grade. - 6.
+Animals will be released after show to go home. - Exhibits may come in the day of the show and may leave upon 4. completion.
+No stalls will be guaranteed.

+- Dairy Goats will be divided by breeds: Alpine, Nubian, Toggenburg, La Mancha, Oberhasli, Saahen, Sable, Nigerian Dwarf and Grade. - 6.
 There must be 3 or more animals of the same breed in order to have a separate breed division.
-Animals entered for which a separate breed division is not established will be shown in the Any Other Breed (AOB) category. - 7.
+Animals entered for which a separate breed division is not established will be shown in the Any Other Breed (A746OB) category. - 7.
 All Goats must be inspected by the Fairboard appointed inspector in the designated area before pinning.